Constraints on dark energy from TDCOSMO & SLACS lenses: Results

 \subsection{$w_0 w_a$CDM}

-In Figure \ref{fig:w0wa}, I show the one and two-dimensional marginalised posterior distributions of $H_0$, $w_0$, $w_a$ and $\Omega_{\rm m}$ in a $w_0w_a$CDM cosmology from the 40 TDCOSMO + SLACS lenses.
-The likelihood is again only able to provide upper bounds on the dark energy equation of state parameters, $w_0 < -1.86$ and $w_a < 0.102$.
+In Figure \ref{fig:w0wa}, I show the one and two-dimensional marginalised posterior distributions of $H_0$, $w_0$, $w_a$ and $\Omega_{\rm m}$ in a $w_0w_a$CDM cosmology from the \nhttwo{seven TDCOSMO + 33 SLACS} lenses.
+The likelihood is again only able to provide \nhttwo{loose} upper \nht{limits} on the dark energy equation of state parameters, $w_0 < -1.86$ and $w_a < 0.102$ \nht{at 68\% confidence, and $w_0 < -0.861$, $w_a < 1.97$ at 95\% confidence}.
 Again the value of $H_0$ is larger than but still consistent with the $\Lambda$CDM measurement: $H_0 = 79.6^{+7.5}_{-6.0}$.

-In Figure \ref{fig:H0}, I show the two-dimensional marginalised posterior distributions of $H_0$ and $\Omega_{\rm m}$ in a $\Lambda$CDM cosmology (red), a $w$CDM cosmology (orange) and a $w_0w_a$CDM cosmology (yellow) from the 40 TDCOSMO + SLACS lenses.
+In Figure \ref{fig:H0}, I show the two-dimensional marginalised posterior distributions of $H_0$ and $\Omega_{\rm m}$ in a $\Lambda$CDM cosmology (red), a $w$CDM cosmology (orange) and a $w_0w_a$CDM cosmology (yellow) from the \nhttwo{seven TDCOSMO + 33 SLACS} lenses.
 From this plot, it is clear that whilst the $H_0$ values in the extended cosmologies are large, they are still consistent at $1\sigma$ with the $\Lambda$CDM result.

+\nhttwo{It is important to note that my results are very similar to those found by \cite{Wong:2019kwg}.
+This similarity implies that, for the six original H0LiCOW lenses, the true lensing potential of each lens is well-approximated by the analytic profiles used in that work i.e. the mass--sheet degeneracy is making little contribution to the uncertainty on the cosmological parameters.
+Nevertheless, this may not be true for every lens in the Universe, and therefore the hierarchical likelihood procedure developed in \cite{Birrer:2020tax} is the one which should be used for future cosmological inference involving strong lensing time delays.}